aspnet/aspnet-docker/README.aspnetcore-build.md

 ### Build an app with `docker build`

 With this technique your application is compiled in two stages when you run `docker build`.
-The requires Docker 17.05 or newer.
+Docker 17.05 or newer is required.

 Stage 1 compiles and publishes the application by using the `microsoft/aspnetcore-build` image.
 Stage 2 copies the published application from Stage 1 into the final image leaving behind all of the source code and tooling needed to build.